ReeCocho/Math-Parser/README.md

 CMake is used for the build system, but you could just as easily compile it directly from the command line since there aren't many files.

 ## Usage
 After executing the program in the command line, you can enter any standard mathematical expression.
 For example `11 + (5 - 6) / - 2`.
-Would result in the output, `11.5`. supported operations are listed below.
+Would result in the output, `11.5`. supported features are listed below.

-### Operations
+### Features
 1. Real number Ex. `1.0`
 2. Addition (+)
 3. Subtraction (-)
 4. Multiplication (*)
 5. Division (/)
 6. Negation Ex. `-1.0`
+7. Exponentiation (^)
+8. Variables Ex. `x = 3.14159 * 4^2`

 ## Planned Features
 A list of planned features is given below.

-1. Exponentiation
-2. Variables
-3. Standard functions
+1. Standard functions
-4. Custom functions
+2. Custom functions
-5. Comparisons
+3. Comparisons